OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/13 October 2001.md

 - Purpose included remolecularization of **souls**
 - **Remolecularized** beings were inserted back into the building to escape and be rescued
 - Mass **abduction** event used as traumatic screen to "turn on the programs"
-- **Programmed individuals** likely released back into society, with set triggers to run amok

 ---